orcutt989/twitter-statistics/README.md

 ## Releases

-Draft releases are genreated when a commit to master is detected, but publishing is still manual.
+Draft releases are generated when a commit to master is detected, but publishing is still manual.
 This prevents any unintended features from entering the latest release.

 ## Branch Protection